Advice - Photography / Contracts and paperwork

 An email that clearly sets out what is agreed does count as evidence of a contract.

-For as long as photographers can remember, most deals have been struck with a handshake, or no more than a phone call.
+For as long as photographers can remember, most deals have been struck with a handshake (possibly metaphorical) or no more than a phone call or text message.
 This business depends largely on personal contact, which makes it difficult to conduct yourself in a manner which is - well, more businesslike.

-Model contracts are available from a number of sources.
+Model contracts are available from a number of sources: see below.
 Photographers can draw on these to devise their own.

 There are many more points to consider.
 Here are two of particular importance: